ValoIntranet/valo-community-samples/README.md

 # valo-templates-samples

-Official repository to see all Valo templates (Web Parts, Teamwork, PnP, etc.) that are provided as samples.
+Official repository to see all Valo sample content, including scripts, page templates, site templates and web part templates.
 Feel free to contribute your own templates! #SharingIsCaring